 Although forgiving others is often difficult, it is another way of showing our love for them.
 Furthermore, genuine forgiveness lifts the burden of animosity off the person who is able to forgive and enables that person to enjoy a greater sense of inner joy or contentment than would be possible by harboring resentment or hatred towards someone.
 [For additional perspectives regarding forgiving others, click on “Judging, Anger, and Forgiveness.”]

 Another important teaching of Jesus Christ was that His followers not be anxious about whether or not they will have sufficient basic necessities for their existence.
 Worry undermines the quality of a person’s life.
 People who give God the highest priority in their life and aspire to trust Him are likely to worry less than other people about not only basic necessities, but also about most other matters.
 In Matthew 6:25-34, Jesus told His followers not to worry about what they would eat, drink, or wear.
 (Also, see Luke 12:22-31.)
-Jesus stated that God knows what they need, so they can trust God to provide for their needs, if they put the kingdom of heaven first in their priorities.
+Jesus stated that God knows what we need, so we can trust God to provide for their needs, if we put the kingdom of heaven first in our priorities.
 [For a discussion of the kingdom of heaven, click on “What Is the Kingdom of Heaven and When Is It Coming?”]

 The life of Jesus Christ was important not only because it was sinless, which enabled Him to be the perfect ultimate sacrificial offering for the sins of mankind, but also because Jesus taught us how to conduct ourselves so we can have a more abundant earthly life.
 It may be argued that there are one or more other noteworthy reasons why Jesus’ life was important (e.g., His healings of a number of people while He was on earth), but the people who benefited were relatively few in number compared with the hundreds of millions over the centuries since His death who have benefited as a result of the two basic reasons that we have discussed.

 When Should Jesus Christ’s Birthday Be Celebrated?